-Our principal sources of liquidity as of December 29, 2012 consisted of \$282.0 million in cash, cash equivalents and short-term investments, of which approximately \$119.4 million was held by our U.S. entities.
+Our principal sources of liquidity as of December 28, 2013 consisted of \$275.4 million in cash, cash equivalents and short-term investments, of which approximately \$185.7 million was held by our U.S. entities.
 The remaining balance was held by our foreign subsidiaries.
-Our cash equivalents and short-term investments consisted of corporate bonds, money market funds, municipal bonds, U.S. Treasury bills, variable-rate demand notes, U.S. government bonds, asset-backed securities and international government bonds.
+Our cash equivalents and short-term investments consisted of municipal bonds, money market funds, variable-rate demand notes, corporate bonds, certificates of deposit, commercial paper and asset backed securities.

 Our long-term investments consisted of auction-rate securities.
-Early in fiscal 2008, auctions for many of our auction-rate securities failed because sell orders exceeded buy orders.
-As of December 29, 2012, we held \$12.5 million par value auction-rate securities, all of which have experienced failed auctions.
+In fiscal 2008, auctions for many of our auction-rate securities failed because sell orders exceeded buy orders.
+As of December 28, 2013, we held \$12.4 million par value auction-rate securities, all of which have experienced failed auctions.
 These securities have contractual maturity dates ranging from 2033 to 2046.
 We are receiving the underlying cash flows on all of our auction-rate securities.
 The principal amounts associated with failed auctions are not expected to be accessible until a successful auction occurs, the issuer redeems the security, a buyer is found outside of the auction process or the underlying securities mature.
 We are unable to predict if these funds will become available before their maturity dates.
 We do not expect to need access to the capital represented by any of our auction-rate securities prior to their maturities.

-Net cash provided by operating activities was \$97.1 million during fiscal 2012, compared to net cash provided of \$88.7 million during fiscal 2011.
-Operating cash flows during fiscal 2012 reflect our net income of \$63.5 million, adjustments of \$56.5 million for depreciation, gains on the purchase of property and equipment, amortization, stock-based compensation and deferred income taxes, and a net cash outflow of \$22.9 million due to changes in our operating assets and liabilities.
+Net cash provided by operating activities was \$120.2 million during fiscal 2013, compared to net cash provided of \$97.1 million during fiscal 2012.
+Operating cash flows during fiscal 2013 reflect our net income of \$49.8 million, adjustments of \$62.7 million for depreciation, amortization, stock-based compensation and deferred income taxes, and a net cash inflow of \$7.7 million due to changes in our operating assets and liabilities.

-Accounts receivable increased to \$78.0 million at December 29, 2012 from \$55.4 million at December 31, 2011.
-The increase in accounts receivable resulted primarily from an increase in shipments during the last quarter of fiscal 2012 compared to the last quarter of fiscal 2011.
-Our average days sales outstanding (DSO) was 46 days at December 29, 2012 and 39 days at December 31, 2011.
+Accounts receivable decreased to \$72.1 million at December 28, 2013 from \$78.0 million at December 29, 2012.
+Our average days sales outstanding (DSO) was 44 days at December 28, 2013 and 46 days at December 29, 2012.

-Inventory increased to \$49.6 million at December 29, 2012 from \$34.8 million at December 31, 2011.
+Inventory decreased to \$45.3 million at December 28, 2013 from \$49.6 million at December 29, 2012.
 Our inventory level is primarily impacted by our need to make purchase commitments to support forecasted demand and variations between forecasted and actual demand.
-Our average days of inventory (DOI) was 76 days at December 29, 2012 and 63 days at December 31, 2011.
+Our average days of inventory (DOI) was 71 days at December 28, 2013 and 76 days at December 29, 2012.

-Net cash used in investing activities was \$139.3 million during fiscal 2012, compared to net cash used of \$25.2 million during fiscal 2011.
-The increase in cash outflows was principally due to increases of \$93.4 million for purchases of property and equipment and \$44.6 million in net payments for the acquisition of businesses, offset by an increase of \$28.3 million from net proceeds from sales and maturities of marketable securities.
-On July 3, 2012, we acquired Ember, a privately held company, for approximately \$79.0 million, including contingent consideration with an estimated fair value of \$4.0 million at the date of acquisition.
-On September 28, 2012, we purchased our corporate headquarters facilities.
-See Note 9, Acquisitions , for additional information.
+Net cash used in investing activities was \$105.9 million during fiscal 2013, compared to net cash used of \$139.3 million during fiscal 2012.
+The decrease in cash outflows was principally due to a decrease of \$91.6 million for purchases of property and equipment, offset by an increase of \$46.1 million for net purchases of marketable securities.
+In fiscal 2013, we acquired Energy Micro for approximately \$140.6 million.
+In fiscal 2012, we purchased our corporate headquarters facilities for approximately \$94.4 million and acquired Ember for approximately \$79.0 million.
+See Note 9, Acquisitions, for additional information.

-We anticipate capital expenditures of approximately \$14 to \$18 million for fiscal 2013.
+We anticipate capital expenditures of approximately \$10 to \$14 million for fiscal 2014.
 Additionally, as part of our growth strategy, we expect to evaluate opportunities to invest in or acquire other businesses, intellectual property or technologies that would complement or expand our current offerings, expand the breadth of our markets or enhance our technical capabilities.